-Ratification of the European Council’s convention was originally proposed in Spain in 2007, but the now archaic text didn’t pass in to Spanish law until Thursday.
+Ratification of the European Council's convention was originally proposed in Spain in 2007, but the text didn't pass into Spanish law until Thursday.

 The new legal provisions provide significant safeguards for pets in Spain, banning any unnecessary medical procedure such as the docking of tails, clipping ears, or removing teeth or claws without genuine medical grounds.

 New animal law, protection for domestic pets in Spain

 Only a veterinarian can legally euthanize a pet animal, and the legislation prohibits any other person from causing the death of a pet either deliberately or through negligence, except in legally mandated circumstances.

 It will also be against the law to offer pets as prizes, or to sell pet animals to children under the age of 16, and creates new offences for causing a pet unnecessary pain or purposely abandoning an animal.

 The new animal law applies to all cats and dogs across the Iberian peninsula, including stray and homeless pets.
 Autonomous communities nationwide have been checking local legislation to ensure that it complies with the new law.

 In Torrevieja, the local town hall has set up Proyecto CES Torrevieja, a new initiative to manage and care for the colonies of stray cats around the city.

 Established last year and staffed by a team of 140 volunteer animal carers, the organisation provides food, water, and safe areas for the cats to live, and carries out a program of sterilisation to control the numbers of feral felines.